Sinevia/php-library-sqldb/README.md

 PHP Library for working with SQL databases.

 ## Background ##
-- MySQL and SQLite supported
+- MySQL, SQlite and SQLiteDB (SQLite in the cloud) supported
 - Unified data types.
 The data types are developer orientated (string, text, integer, float, blob).
 These are then translated to the correct column type for the corresponding database.
 - Fluent interface for building queries